 Church Mission Society firmly believes that it is our calling and duty to love and care for the vulnerable and the marginalised, and to protect all from abuse.
-This is central to our mission and the mission of the whole community.
+This is central to our mission.

 To report a safeguarding concern, you can: